 Plus you’re welcome to keep all five special reports with my thanks for trying it out.

 So, you get a 60% membership discount, my three latest investment reports, weekly email updates and alerts, and a 100% money back guarantee.

 I don’t see how you can lose here, so click the button below to get started right now.

 In the coming months, many investors will struggle to get by on their paltry 2% and 3% payers, holding their breath for the next signal from Washington on the state of the economy, fearful of what might happen in China & Europe.

 But my Contrarian Income Report readers and I will rest easy thanks to our super-safe “No Withdrawal” portfolio and enjoy 8% dividends with 10-20% gains over 12 months.

 P.S.
 Since my recommendations are contrary to prevailing popular beliefs, they have a habit of rallying quickly as soon as the mainstream herd catches on to what they’ve been missing.
 I encourage you to get started right now so that you can get in at a good price!

-> P.P.S.
-Remember, your risk-free membership comes with the names and full details on my top 3 closed-end funds paying 8-10%, average dividends of 9% from my top REIT plays, and Preferreds that will hand you 8.4%.
+P.P.S.
+Remember, your risk-free membership comes with the names and full details on my top 3 closed-end funds paying up to 9%, average dividends of 8% from my top REIT plays, and Preferreds that will hand you 8.4%.
 Even a small position in any one of these picks will easily cover a full year’s membership… most likely before your 60 day trial even ends!